TammoLossau/tammolossau.github.io/_pages/research.md

 *Logical Analysis and History of Philosophy* 22: 92-105.
 2019 - [Journal page](https://brill.com/view/journals/hpla/22/1/article-p92_6.xml) - [Philpapers link](https://philpapers.org/rec/LOSPTL) - [Full text (via PhilArchive)](https://philpapers.org/archive/LOSPTL.pdf)

 I discuss John Mackie's views on Oridnary Language Philosophy emerging in the 1950s and how this has lead him to adopt a two-level methodology.
-This methodology has shpaed his better known work in the 1970s.
+This methodology has shaped his better known work in the 1970s.

 ### The Basis-Access Dilemma for Epistemological Disjunctivism.